ActiveNick/AzureChatrforAndroid/README.md

 AzureChatr for Android
 ======================

-Android Client for a Cloud-based Cross-Platform Chat App
+Android Client for a Cloud-based Cross-Platform Chat App for smartphones and tablets.
+Written in Java as a native app using Eclipse.

 WELCOME TO AZURECHATR!
 ----------------------